yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableassetgroup-removemembers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove members from an updatableAssetGroup.
+Remove members from an updatable asset group.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).